SamiraSouleyHassane/Smiley-GIF-in-Matlab-/README.md

 # Smiley-GIF-in-Matlab-
-This project creates a smiley GIF face in MATLAB
+This project creates a smileyface GIF in MATLAB